BM-AI-solutions/decision-points/DEPLOYMENT.md

 The backend supports dual-mode operation for subscription enforcement, controlled by the `BILLING_REQUIRED` environment variable:

 - **Local/Docker Development:** Set `BILLING_REQUIRED=false` (the default in `backend/.env.example`).
 All subscription checks are bypassed and users have full access.
+  **Google Cloud Datastore and credentials are NOT required in this mode.** The backend uses a local in-memory database for user/session data.
+You do not need to set up Google Cloud SDK or credentials for local development or Docker Compose.

 - **Hosted/Cloud Production:** Set `BILLING_REQUIRED=true` in your production environment (e.g., in Google Secret Manager or your cloud provider's env config).
 This enforces Stripe subscription checks and restricts access for non-subscribed users.
+  **Google Cloud Datastore and credentials ARE required in this mode** for user/session data.
+See below for setup.

-This allows seamless local development and testing without payment requirements, while ensuring proper billing enforcement in production.
+This allows seamless local development and testing without payment requirements or Google Cloud setup, while ensuring proper billing enforcement and cloud data storage in production.

 - Backend: All required variables are listed in `backend/.env.production.template`.
 These must be created as secrets in Google Secret Manager.
 - Frontend: Public keys and config are set via Firebase environment config.